kevinpt/opbasm/doc/rst/language.rst

 Literal syntax
 --------------

+The language supports a number of different formats for representing literal values.
+These are constant numeric and character values that are used as operands to many instructions.

+  Hexadecimal

+    A hex byte is the default format for literal numbers.
+It is represented by two hex digits with no additional syntactic marker.
+The :ref:`inst-address` directive takes a special 12-bit hex literal as an address.

+  Decimal

+    Decimal byte values are written in the form ``nnn'd``.

+  Binary

+    Binary byte values are written in the form ``nnnnnnnn'b``.

+  Characters

+    Printable ASCII character literals are written in the form ``"c"``.

 Address spaces
 --------------

 The PicoBlaze has a simple architecture that operates on information stored in the following address spaces:

   Registers
     A set of 16 8-bit registers.
-They default to the registers named s0-sF but can be renamed with the ``namereg`` directive.
+They default to the registers named s0-sF but can be renamed with the :ref:`inst-namereg` directive.
     The PicoBlaze-3 has a single bank of registers.
-PicoBlaze-6 has a second bank of 16 (bank B) that can be swapped in or out.
+PicoBlaze-6 has a second bank of 16 (bank B) that can be swapped in or out using the :ref:`inst-regbank` instruction.

   Instruction memory
     Instruction words are stored in an isolated memory.
 Limited to 1K on PicoBlaze-3.
 Selectable between 1K, 2K, or 4K on PicoBlaze-6.
-    This is not directly accessible from within the PicoBlaze program but a dual ported memory can be implemented to access data stored in instruction memory or to modify instructions through the I/O port interface.
+This memory is implemented outside the Picoblaze core component and attached to the instruction memory port.
+Because the Picoblaze is a Harvard architecture micro, this memory is not directly accessible from within your program.
+However, a dual ported memory can be implemented to access data stored in instruction memory or to modify instructions through the I/O port interface.

   Scratchpad memory
     A small pool of RAM used as a local memory.
 This is 64 bytes on the PicoBlaze-3 and